athenian-programming/ros-demos/README.md

 roscore
 ```

-## Adjusting the PyCharm Interpreter Path
+## Adjust the PyCharm Interpreter Path

 Add */opt/ros/kinetic/lib/python2.7/dist-packages* to the
 interpreter path with: